 One thing is clear, the tax rate for many neighborhoods is going to increase substantially if Nassau moves forward with its current plan.
 This will be especially true without the proposed 5-year phase-in, should the NYS Legislature decide not to pass the proposed law to make the phase-in possible.
 In fact, this bill has yet to be even introduced to the NYS Legislature.

-I strongly advise all Nassau homeowners to file a tax grievance application for the 2020-21 tax year before the March 1, 2019 filing deadline.
+I strongly advise all Nassau homeowners to file a tax grievance application for the 2020-21 tax year before this year’s April 30, 2019 filing deadline.

-Bottom line, Nassau Homeowner’s will not know the full extent of the countywide reassessment until October 1, 2020 far after the March 1, 2019, legal filing deadline has passed.
+Bottom line, Nassau Homeowners will not know the full extent of the countywide reassessment until October 1, 2020 far after April 30, 2019, legal filing deadline has passed.

 As always, should you have any questions, please feel free to contact our office at (516) 342-4849.